bazelbuild/stardoc/docs/contributing.md

 We welcome your contributions!
-To contribute to Stardoc, fork the [Stardoc](https://github.com/bazelbuild/stardoc) GitHub repository and start submitting pull requests.
+To contribute to Stardoc, first see the official [contributing notice](../CONTRIBUTING.md), then feel free to fork the [Stardoc](https://github.com/bazelbuild/stardoc) GitHub repository and start submitting pull requests.